UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_1.md

 ## Exercises

-### Exercise 1: working with variables
+## Exercise 1: working with variables

-!!!- info "Learning outcomes"

-    - get the type of an object
-    - create a variable
-    - use a variable

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):